onnozweers/raspberry-pi-parental-filter/README.md

 - Install Raspbian on a Raspberry Pi (through NOOBS is OK).
 - On the Pi, become root (`sudo su -`) and run the `parental-filter-setup` script:
   `wget -q -O - https://raw.githubusercontent.com/onnozweers/raspberry-pi-parental-filter/master/setup | bash`
-- On your ADSL or cable modem, block or time-restrict your kid's computer (both UTP and WLAN).
+- On your ADSL or cable modem, block your kid's computer (both UTP and WLAN).
+  - You can also time-restrict your kid's computer.
+Then one browser can be configured with proxy access, to do their homework.
+Another browser can be used for general internet access, as long as the time schedule allows it.
 - On your kid's computer, configure the browser to use the proxy server.
 - Block physical access to the Pi.